-A computer is something that computes, and since humans make computations when processing information, humans are computers.
+A computer is something that computes, and since modern theories of cognition assume that humans make computations when processing information, humans are computers.
 What kinds of computations do humans make when they learn languages?

 Answering this question requires the collaborative efforts of researchers in several different disciplines and sub-disciplines, including language science (e.g. theoretical linguistics, psycholinguistics, language acquisition), computer science, psychology, and cognitive science.
-The primary purpose of this chapter is explain to developmental psycholinguists and language scientists more generally, the main conclusions and issues in computational learning theories.
+The primary purpose of this chapter is explain to developmental psycholinguists and language scientists more generally the main conclusions and issues in computational learning theories.
 This chapter is needed because

-- 1. the mathematical nature of the subject makes it largely inaccessible to those without the appropriate training (though hopefully this chapter shows that the amount of training required is less than what is standardly assumed) - 2. to correct falsehoods which exist in the literature about the relevance of computational learning theories to the problem of language learning.
+- 1. the mathematical nature of the subject makes it largely inaccessible to those without the appropriate training (though hopefully this chapter shows that the amount of training required to understand the main issues is less than what is standardly assumed) - 2. the literature contains a number of unfortunate, yet widely cited, misunderstandings of the relevance of work in computational learning for language learning.
+I will try to clarify these in this chapter.